 What kind of sex is safe sex?

 There are some concerns as to which kind of sex is better.
 From a medical point of view, vaginal sex is safe unless there’s risk of abortion or other complications.
 On the other hand, oral sex represents no threat for the mother or the baby.
-When it comes to anal sex, beware; during the third-trimester, hemorrhoids can arise due to pressure in your uterus.
+When it comes to anal sex, beware; during the second-trimester, hemorrhoids can arise due to pressure in your uterus.
 If you present any hemorrhoids you should avoid this type of intercourse.
 Likewise, this kind of interaction could cause discomfort in your lumbar area, due to the pressure that is placed on that zone.

 Remember that the most important thing to share during sex is the love you have for each other.
 It’s important to share your concerns, interests, and experiences.
 This will help you strengthen your intimacy, and fully enjoy your sexuality.